C0deRhin0/FusionSec-Capstone-Unified-Forensic-Security-Analysis-Suite/README.md

-# Powershell Automated Windows Security Logging: Unified Forensic Security Analysis Suite
+# PowerShell Automated Windows Security Logging: Unified Forensic Security Analysis Suite
 Powershell script that combines the three functionalities: basic forensic data collection, system logging (with analysis of successful logins), and a security report generator.
 All in one script.

 ## DESCRIPTION